joshuahwfwEE/master_axi/README.md

 in advanced:
-we need to consider about data dependency issue while we need to make sure that the data which assign to the output is updated or not:
+we need to consider about data dependency issue while we need to make sure that the moment assigning the data to the output is updated or have not updated :
+4 types of data dependencies will potientially casue pipeline hazard
 1. RAW
 2. WAR
 3. WAW